top of page

 Broken backlinks can undermine your website’s SEO efforts, but with the right tools and strategies, you can easily identify and fix them.
 Regular backlink audits, coupled with prompt fixes, can ensure that your site retains its authority and ranking power.

-By using tools like Google Search Console, Ahrefs, and SEMrush, and employing solutions like 301 redirects and outreach, you can effectively manage and enhance your backlink profile.
+By using free tools like Google Search Console, Ahrefs, and SEMrush, and employing solutions like 301 redirects and outreach, you can effectively manage and enhance your backlink profile.

 Maintaining a healthy backlink profile is a long-term commitment, but the rewards in terms of SEO and user experience make it well worth the effort